 Sue and John Clark –Chronic Anxiety Disorder Makes A Teen Problematic

 John, for some reason, turned into a bitter and angry child.
 He’s always fighting with his brother, refuses to go to school and is keeping everyone on their toes at night.
-The teen was then diagnosed with a chronic anxiety disorder.
+The teen was then diagnosed with chronic anxiety disorder.
 His family sought help from a child psychologist, but to no avail, since the said therapist was fully booked.
 A crisis worker once suggested that John should be locked up in a psychiatric facility for treatment, but the family refused to comply.

 It was until one morning when Sue finally gave up.
 John threatened his mother who was about to leave the house for work that day.
 The teen said he would trash the house down once she steps out.
 Sue, feeling scared and trapped, called the authorities.